ntxtthomas/jquery_functions/README.md

 Using Boostrap on Navbar.. when in mobile size the navBar toggles to a "hamburger" but was not working at after that.
 Did much research, tried many things.. in the end I loaded jQuery before Bootstrap, worked.
 Lots of time on that one.

 Update: Did lots of cleanup on the layout.. looking better, but now the navBar toggle isn't working again.. going to bed
+Update: updated jQuery CDN to more current version and again loaded before bootstrap.. success, navBar toggle works.. on to Breakpoints,..
+I'd also like to minimize the jQuery Function list and add other Bootstrap examples such as Table and Forms.